kasseopy/apicross/README.md

 classes for the `apicross-support` module.

 ## API handler
-API Handler is the object handling API requests.
+API Handler is an object handling API requests.
 For SpringWebMVC - handlers are `@Controller`-s.
 APICROSS generated Java interfaces with spring MVC metadata.
 So application's `@Controller`-s have to implement these.
 For example, generated interface:
 ```java